RebellionWebdesign/precious-password/README.md

 ## FUTURE IMPROVEMENTS

-- *Check the OS and use different code for the menu part.* The reason for this is being discussed under TECHNOLOGIES > IMPORTANT NOTE
 - *Add the ability to use the PasswordCheck class for multiple requests.* Since we have a class we can use instances of the class for storing multiple passwords and their corresponding datasets.
 - *Make the program modular.* This means to move the program functions to separate files (e.g. functions.py etc.) and keep the run.py file uncluttered.
+- Refactor the main menu code to be more efficient.
+- Make the functions talk to each other rather than using the PasswordCheck class for getting data.

 ## CREDITS

 Credits go the developers who built the used libraries.
 Usually these are developed by teams, so you can have a look at the developers from the links in TECHNOLOGIES.

+Credits for the [passwords list](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/10k-most-common.txt) go to [Daniel Miessler](https://github.com/danielmiessler)

 ## SAYING THANKS